nashpitre/nashpitre.github.io/blog/_posts/neophile- a new word that i just learned, that maybe helps me understand.md

 Date: 8/26/19

-# Neophile: A new word that I just learned, that maybe helps me understand myself better
+title: "Neophile: A new word that I just learned, that maybe helps me understand myself better"
+---

 While reading a book, I came across a word that I never heard, and had to look it up.
 “Neophiliac”.
 After looking through its Wikipedia, there’s a lot of things here that relate to me.
 It’s kind of scary.